luismartinezs/flexbox-practice/instructions.md

 5. To view an exercise in the browser, you can just open the `index.html` file in a browser window.
 I recommend you install the extension [https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 If you do, just right click the `index.html` file and select `Open with Live server`.
 6. You completed an exercise if your solution looks like the one in the `README.md`
 7. Beyond level 1, you'll be less hand-held.
 Progress to the top!

+## Rules

+- Don't move to the next level if you couldn't complete your current level without looking at the solution.
+It's about you learning, not about beating this.